BerkayYildirimUA/DS_Project/README.md

   - [] if a node with an Original file gets shut down:
       - [] tell the node with the replicated file that it's the only one now --> becomes new local file, needs a new replication?
       - []

+# Agents

+We have to create 2 type of agents.
+A synchronize agent and a failure agent.
+This to ensure that we have a fully synchronized distributed file access (by the sync agent) and a failure event where the failure agent will come in to make shure no files are lost during the steps of the shutdown.

+## sync agent

+The sync or synchronize agent will hold all the files that are currently in the topology.
+We'll transfer this agent through a REST call on the next node of the current node.
+We can say that the synchronization agent will be tossed in the ring and will run on each node to check the files on the node and update accordingly.